 Most dehumidifiers come with a specialized air filter that helps create clean, breathable air in your home.
 Some dehumidifier filters are washable, while others need to be replaced entirely.
 Follow the manufacturer’s instructions regarding the frequency of this cleaning or exchange to maximize the effectiveness of your dehumidifier.

 Keep your cool without the allergy and asthma irritants.
-Whole home dehumidifiers offer a great healthy home solution for those in particularly humid clients who wish to enjoy the benefits of increased indoor air quality as well as lower energy costs and less property damage caused by high humidity.Find a Pro
+Whole home dehumidifiers offer a great healthy home solution for those in particularly humid climates who wish to enjoy the benefits of increased indoor air quality as well as lower energy costs and less property damage caused by high humidity.Find a Pro

 The information contained on the Aprilaire website is not intended to be a substitute for professional medical advice, diagnosis or treatment in any manner.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding any medical condition.
 All information is for informational and educational purposes only and any use thereof is solely at your own risk.